ruman23/TCPSocketUsingPython/README.md

 # TCP Server Socket Using Python

-First run any sender script from client or server site and then run the corresponding receiver script.
+First, run any sender script from the client or server site and then run the corresponding receiver script.